 Kate is the research co-ordinator for the Physiocise team, keeping the team up to date with the very latest in relevant new papers related to our work.
 She loves digging into research to answer difficult questions or support the fabulous things that we do at Physiocise.

-She has three children Mia 11, and Angus 9 and Isla 5.
+She has three children Mia, and Angus and Isla.